Boophis popi

 Boophis popi is a nocturnal species of skeleton frog endemic to the forests of Madagascar.
 It is characterized by its red irises and distinctly elevated reticulations on the dorsum.
-It is brown and gray, has slender limbs, has a pulsating call, and is slightly larger than similar frogs in its genus.
+It is brown and gray, has slender limbs, a pulsating call, and is slightly larger than similar frogs in its genus.
 The species was described in 2011 and is named after the company "pop-interactive GmbH".